Installations methods include:

 - Pyzo: A free distribution based on Anaconda and the IEP interactive development environment; Supports Linux, Windows, and Mac.

-Installing via pip
+Installing via Conda

-You can install packages via the command line by entering:
+You can install SciPy from the

 Install system-wide via a package manager